-Bike Ride the Emerald to Cockatoo Trail:
+Bike Ride the Emerald to Cockatoo and Gembrook Trail:

-- Picnic & BBQ facilities in Emerald by the playground on the corner of Kilvington Drive and Heroes Avenue and at Emerald Park Lake
+- Picnic & BBQ facilities in Emerald by the playground on the corner of Kilvington Drive and Heroes Avenue and at Emerald Lake Park.

-- Public bus transport is available between villages, it could be an option to ride or walk one way, use public transport to return to collect a vehicle and then pick up bikes perhaps
+- Public bus transport is available between villages, it could be an option to ride or walk one way, use public transport to return to collect a vehicle and then pick up bikes perhaps.

 Emerald to Cockatoo